SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 Calculation views allow the developers to express their intent instead of defining with SQL code how the data should be processed.

 1. In the Getting Started wizard, select Create a Calculation View for your Application.

 2. Complete all the steps to create and deploy a calculation view and view its properties in the SAP HANA database explorer.
 It may take a moment or two for the calculation view editor to load after its creation.
 Note that the permissions to view its data will be granted in the next step.

     ![](images/calc-view.png)

 ## Exercise 2.7 Create Analytic Privileges for your Calculation View

 1. In the Getting Started wizard, select Create Analytic Privileges for your Calculation View and complete the steps.

 2. TODO Volker, why does it suggest opening dbx here?
+There are various ways to open the Calculation View:
+ -  1. Directly within the editor on the projection level
+ -  2. Using DBX as a "Column View"

 ## Exercise 2.8 Create a Database Role for the Analytic Privilege

 1. In the Getting Started wizard, select Create a Database Role for the Analytic Privilege and complete the steps.

 2. I get a insufficient privilege: Detailed info for this error can be found with guid 'D00DD9BE37D9B749B81DCBB1C1B0990A' when I try to view the data for the calculation view.
 TODO Volker, what are some debugging/tips to help ensure that everything was created properly.